 Personal Data being processed

-Other types of processing include data needed to facilitate participation by delegates and other members of the OECD community in meetings and events, and to access and comment on documents.
-Personal data may also be processed as part of the evidence gathering process to support OECD policy making, for example, through surveys of individuals.
+Other types of processing include data needed to facilitate participation in meetings and events, and to access and comment on documents.
+Personal data may also be processed as part of the evidence gathering process to support policy making, for example, through surveys of individuals such as PISA and assessment platforms such as PILA.
 Such data uses may be the subject of separate data protection notices as appropriate.

-OECD staff are obligated to implement transparent and appropriate measures to protect individuals in relation to the processing of their personal data.
-The OECD rules are set forth in the Decision of the Secretary-General on the Protection of Individuals with regard to the Processing of their Personal Data (“Decision"), which applies to the processing of personal data by OECD staff and contractors and is included in Annex XII of the Staff Rules and Regulations.
+All staff are obligated to implement transparent and appropriate measures to protect individuals in relation to the processing of their personal data.
+The OECD Data Protection Rules are set forth in the Decision of the Secretary-General on the Protection of Individuals with regard to the Processing of their Personal Data (“Rules").
+The Rules, which apply to the processing of personal data by or on behalf the OECD, are included in Annex XII of the Staff Rules and Regulations.

-The rules require that personal data be processed in a transparent manner for legitimate purposes to deliver the OECD mission and work programme.
+The Rules require that personal data be processed in a transparent manner for legitimate purposes to deliver the relevant mission and work programme.
 Personal data are to be adequate, relevant, kept up-to-date, limited to what is needed and retained for no longer than necessary.
-There are significant limitations related to the processing of sensitive personal data, automated processing, including profiling, and for high risk processing.
+The Rules also require that the responsible staff ensures that contractors processing personal data on OECD’s behalf provide guarantees on the implementation of appropriate technical and organisational measures.
+There are significant limitations related to the processing of special category personal data, and for high risk processing.

-The Decision provides rights for individuals with respect to their personal data.
-Those rights cover access, rectification, erasure, objection, and data portability, which individuals can assert directly with the responsible staff.
-The Decision also provides a process for settling claims.
+The Rules provide rights for individuals with respect to their personal data.
+In addition to transparency and information, those rights cover access, rectification, erasure, and objection, which individuals can assert directly with the responsible staff.
+There is also a process for settling claims submitted by individuals.

 Individuals can contact the DPO with queries or complaints related to the processing of their personal data.
 For further assistance in resolving claims related to personal data protection, they can contact the DPC.